carbon-design-system/carbon/CONTRIBUTING.md

 Before you work on anything, [find](https://github.ibm.com/Bluemix/bluemix-components/issues) an issue to work on or [create](https://github.ibm.com/Bluemix/bluemix-components/issues/new) an issue with a description of what you want to work on (i.e. a bug fix, a new component, refactoring, new docs, etc.)

 ## Run Bluemix Components
+Bluemix Components is equipped to run a static server to enable development of base-elements and components.

 In your terminal, make sure to install npm and bower dependencies.

 ```